sameersbn/docker-gitlab/README.md

 - **GITLAB_HOST**: The hostname of the GitLab server.
 Defaults to localhost
 - **GITLAB_PORT**: The port of the GitLab server.
 Defaults to 80 for plain http and 443 when https is enabled.
 - **GITLAB_EMAIL**: The email address for the GitLab server.
 Defaults to example@example.com.
-- **GITLAB_SUPPORT**: The support email address for the GitLab server.
-Defaults to support@localhost.
 - **GITLAB_SIGNUP**: Enable or disable user signups.
 Default is false.
 - **GITLAB_SIGNIN**: If set to false, standard login form won't be shown on the sign-in page.
 Default is true.
 - **GITLAB_PROJECTS_LIMIT**: Set default projects limit.
 Defaults to 100.